google/skia-buildbot/skolo/README.md

 The list of utilities are:
   - hotspare: the utility that allows for a hot spare of the master to become live when the master fails.
-Build with `make hotspare`
+Build with `make hotspare`.
+  - powercycle: a utility that remote powercycles various machines.
+  - censustaker: a utility for generating the config for powercycle.

 The /bash/skolo.sh file is a set of shortcuts for interacting with the skolo.
 It can be 'source'd from your .bashrc.